 Grab your free Fruit of the Spirit Bible journaling and war binder printables below.

 He makes evangelists of us

 Having the Holy Spirit in us means having the power to be a witness.
 He gives us that power.
 We are to tell others about what Jesus did for us at Calvary, how he rose from the dead and reigns in victory!

 It may be a bit frightening to share the good news, but it is what we are called to do.
 If you need some help with this, this post on sharing the gospel and letting the Holy Spirit empower you to make disciples!

 The Holy Spirit will give you insight and wisdom and help you to apply God’s Word in your life.
 He will give you understanding and truth when you are still and reading scripture.

 Have you ever had a Bible verse pop into your head at just the right time?
-That was the Holy Spirit giving you insight and wisdom and helps us to recall scripture we have read.
+That was the Holy Spirit giving us insight and wisdom and helping us to recall scripture we have read.

 God gave His children the Holy Spirit so that we might know Him better.
 Since the Holy Spirit is also God’s Spirit, it knows the thoughts of God and reveals those thoughts to believers.
 The Holy Spirit opens believers’ eyes to the hope of salvation and the inheritance they have in Christ.

 I’m a talker.
 Ask anyone who knows me.
 I have a lot to say (that’s not always a good thing).
-There are also times that I can’t think of a thing to say or I simply can’t find the words I want to express.
-Often, during prayer when my heart is heavy.
-Thankfully, the Holy Spirit know exactly that is needed in those times.
+There are also times that I can’t think of a thing to say, or I simply can’t find the words I want to express.
+Often, during prayer, when my heart is heavy.
+Thankfully, the Holy Spirit knows exactly what is needed in those times.

 I just need to be still and listen and allow Him to express to the Father what needs to be said.